IBMStreams/streamsx.dps/_docs/03-developer_overview.md

 # Build the toolkit

-Run the following command in the `streamsx.jdbc` directory:
+Run the following command in the `streamsx.dps` directory:

     make all